-Options in this list are populated based on the KPI that you selected in the step ${\bf c}.$ f.
+Options in this list are populated based on the KPI that you selected in the step ${\sf c}.$ f.
 From the Granularity drop-down list, select a granularity in minutes at which the KPI is to be calculated.
 The available options are: 5, 10, 15, and 30.

 - g.
 To set threshold for a selected severity, perform the following steps: - Select a check box adjacent to the severity type.
 The available options are: Warning, Minor, Major, and Critical. - b.
 From the Comparator drop-down list, select a comparator.
 The available options are: >= (Greater than Equal to) and <= (Lesser than Equal to). - c.
-In the blank field, enter an absolute signed double value against which each KPI value for the defined granularity will be compared against. - The alarm is raised if the value is more or is less than the threshold value (as configured). - h.
-Click Create to apply your changes or Cancel to discard them.
+In the blank field, enter an absolute signed double value against which each KPI value for the defined granularity will be compared against.